antigreen/Lamperl/README.md

 ### ToDos
 Code refactoring is necessary - especially in areas of big cutouts
-- [ ] new implementation as general function for circualar and non-circualr ribs

 - [ ] new shapes for cutouts (circles, ellipses, rounded or chamfered corners, diagonal bracings, ...)
 - [ ] take care about very small edges - which might get instable